Comparing the Top 3 Self-Storage REITs after 2Q17 Earnings

 As consumers acquire more possessions, they may need more space to store their excess items.
 This trend could boost the demand for self-storage properties.

-Interested in CUBE?
+Interested in PSA?
 Don't miss the next report.

-Receive e-mail alerts for new research on CUBE
+Receive e-mail alerts for new research on PSA

 Stock price movement